 A cricket match is played between two teams of eleven players each on a field of variable size and shape.
-The ground is grassy and is prepared by groundsmen whose jobs include fertilising mowing, rolling and levelling the surface.
+The ground is grassy and is prepared by groundsmen whose jobs include fertilising, mowing, rolling and levelling the surface.
 Field diameters of 140-160 yards (130-150m) are usual.
 The perimeter of the field is known as the boundary and this is sometimes painted and sometimes marked by a rope that encircles the outer edge of the field.
-The field may be round square or oval.
-The objective of each team is to score more runs than the other team and to scoring the most runs, even if the opposition has not been completely dismissed.
-In another form the interest of the most runs and dismiss the opposition in order to win the match, which would otherwise be drawn.
+The field may be round, square or oval.
+The objective of each team is to score more runs than the other team and to completely dismiss the other team.
+In one form of cricket, winning the game is achieved by scoring the most runs, even if the opposition has not been completely dismissed.
+In another form, it is necessary to score the most runs and dismiss the opposition in order to win the match, which would otherwise be drawn.

-Before play commences, the two team captains toss a coin to decide which team shall be or bowl first.
+Before play commences, the two team captains toss a coin to decide which team shall bat or bowl first.
 The captain who wins the toss makes his decision on the basis of tactical considerations which may include the current and expected field and weather conditions.

 The key action takes place in a specially prepared area of the field that is called the pitch.
 At either end of the pitch, 22 yards (20m) apart, are placed the wickets.
 These serve as a target for the bowling side and are defended by the batting side which seeks to accumulate runs.
-A run is scored when the batsman has run the length of the pitch after hitting the ball with his bal although as explained below there are many ways of scoring runs.
-If the batsmen are not attempted to score any more runs, the ball is dead and is returned to the bowler to be bowled again.
+A run's scored when the batsman has run the length of the pitch after hitting the ball with his bat although as explained below there are many ways of scoring runs.
+If the batsmen are not attempting to score any more runs, the ball is dead and is returned to the bowler to be bowled again.